 WearTesters is reader-supported.
 When you make purchases using links on our site, we may earn an affiliate commission.
 Why trust us?

-The 10+ Best Cross Training Shoes in 2024.
-Expert-tested and Reviewed
+Best Cross Training Shoes 2024: Expert-tested and Reviewed

 Best cross training shoes

-Our guide to the best cross training shoes or workout shoes is intended to help you pick the perfect footwear for every type of exercise you can do in a gym.
+Our guide to the best cross training shoes or workout shoes is intended to help you pick the perfect footwear for every type of exercise you can think of.
 All of our picks are based solely on performance, with special consideration for versatility.
 No points for looks here.

-Our testers agree that one of the main characteristics of a good workout shoe is that it should be able to handle everything the gym can throw at it from box jumps to deadlifts.
+Our testers agree that one of the main characteristics of a good workout shoe is that it should be able to handle everything you can throw at them from box jumps to deadlifts.
 These shoes need to feature great traction, solid support, and enough cushion to keep you pain-free after a hard session in the gym.

 We have tested a large number of models from an array of different brands.
 From well-known brands like Under Armour or Adidas to more niche brands like GORUCK or Vivobarefoot.